- My grandmother's guardian isn't taking very good care of her and no longer lets me visit. What can I do?

 Q: What happens if someone needs a guardian but has little money and there's no family member or friend who can do it?

-There are some charitable organizations that provide these types of services, and professional guardians and attorneys sometimes serve as guardians pro bono.
-But it remains a problem in many states.
+While, some charitable organizations provide these types of services, and professional guardians and attorneys sometimes serve as guardians pro bono (for free), this remains an important problem for many states to resolve.

 Q: What's the difference between a conservator and a guardian?